vallettea/koala/README.md

 #### Graph Serialization

-As the previous convertion can be long on big graphs, it is often useful to dump the graph to a file:
+As the previous conversion can be long on big graphs, it is often useful to dump the graph to a file:

 ```
 sp.dump('file.gzip')
 ```

-which can be relaoded later with:
+which can be reloaded later with:

 ```
 sp = Spreadsheet.load('file.gzip')